PIM for e-commerce

 How does a PIM system integrate with the rest of your tech stack?

 A PIM system doesn’t operate in a vacuum.
 For e-commerce operations to run efficiently, product data must connect seamlessly with the systems that power your supply chain, marketing, customer interactions, and web experience.
-That’s why integration is a core capability, not just a nice-to-have.
+That’s why integration is a core capability for any e-commerce PIM system, not just a nice-to-have.

 An advanced PIM system acts as a central hub that harmonizes product information with the rest of your enterprise architecture.
 Here’s how it fits into the bigger picture: